rackerlabs/docs-cloud-databases/apidocs/dev-guide/general-api-info/high-availability.rst

 -  Both source database instance and replicas should be in the same region.

--  Currently you cannot resize or apply configuration groups on an HA group.
-These capabilities will be supported soon.
+-  Currently you cannot apply custom configurations on an HA group.
+This capability will be added soon.

 For more details about HA groups refer to the KC article at `High Availability for Cloud